A Rock Hill business returns to its original site. This time it’s a much bigger deal.

 “It was clear to us from the get-go that Agie and Naga were going to be a success, so their growth comes as no surprise,” said Warren Norman.
 “Any time someone moves into one of our locations, we are essentially investing in that business.
 We were happy to do so with SPAN Enterprises when they started and are equally excited about their move back to Shiland Hills Shopping Center where they began.”

-Congressman Ralph Norman, senior advisor to Warren Norman Company, and uncle to Warren, said SPAN is a true success story built on hard work, dedication to service and value for customers.
+Congressman Ralph Norman, senior advisor to Warren Norman Company, and father to Warren, said SPAN is a true success story built on hard work, dedication to service and value for customers.

 “Agie and Naga are to be commended for their leadership and willingness to take a risk, which is paramount in starting a new business,” Ralph Norman said.